Pick Pack and Ship Software: Features, Costs (2025 Guide)

 So, what does this workflow actually look like with software in place?
 It breaks down into a few clear steps.

 1. Order Receipt: An order from your online store is automatically pulled into the software.
-It instantly generates a digital pick list for warehouse staff.
+It instantly generates a digital picking list for warehouse staff.

-2. Order Picking: A warehouse associate, or picker, receives the list on a handheld scanner.
-The software guides them along the most efficient route through the warehouse to collect the items.
+2. Order Picking: A warehouse associate, or picker, receives the list on a handheld scanner or mobile app.
+The software guides them along the most efficient route to collect items.
+For e-commerce, this often involves piece picking, where individual items are selected to fulfill custom orders.
 Order picking is a huge part of warehouse operating costs, sometimes over 60 percent, so efficiency here is critical.

 3. Order Packing: The collected items are brought to a packing station.
-Here, a packer verifies the items, chooses the right sized box (often with the software’s help), adds any marketing inserts, and seals the package.
+Here, a packer verifies the items, often using a scan to pack process where barcodes are scanned to ensure accuracy before boxing.
+The software then helps choose the right sized box, and a packing slip is generated.

 4. Shipping: The software generates a shipping label, often after comparing carrier rates to find the best deal (e.g., which is cheaper: UPS or USPS?).
 The package is handed off to the carrier (like USPS, UPS, or FedEx), and a tracking number is automatically sent to the customer.